Parents play a big role in helping their children practice their musical instruments. Use these five tips to make music practice time easier.

 Now, when they are just beginning to learn a piece, you don’t really want to encourage your child to play it through five times when they can’t do it correctly.
 In those cases, focus on playing a particular measure or line a certain amount of times until they feel confident that they can play that section without mistakes, and then move on to the next section and do the same thing.

 5. Make practice fun.

 There are a million little games you can play, and little ones will find them very motivating.
 We sometimes roll a die to see how many times they have to play a certain song.
-I used to give Bria one M&M for every repetition of a twinkle rhythm, and that was pretty darn fun and motivating for her.
+I used to give my oldest one M&M for every repetition of a twinkle rhythm, and that was pretty darn fun and motivating for her.
 I have made card games that dictate what we will play, and often make up silly games on the fly as we are practicing.

 Another way to make practicing more fun, is to let your child choose some music to play in addition to what is assigned by their teacher.
-Chloe is obsessed with the band One Direction, and so I bought her a piano arrangement of her favorite song.
+One of my daughters is obsessed with the band One Direction, and so I bought her a piano arrangement of her favorite song.
 I made sure to get it at the proper level, but she had that thing learned so fast I couldn’t believe it.
 Sometimes just having fun music to play is all it takes to get them to want to practice.

 What are your best tips for getting your child to practice?
 I’d love to hear them!

 This post contains affiliate links.
 For more information, please read my disclosure.